Avoiding Stupidity

 First of all, about being prepared.

-Some surprises I like.
+There are some surprises I like.
 My husband giving me flowers for example.

 Then there’s doggy surprises.
 Like arriving at a show and realizing that I have left home the one toy that my show dog truly loves (think “Busy Bee” from Best In Show).
 Not so much fun.